CMMC Compliance for San Diego Defense Contractors

 Get a Scoped Estimate for Your Organization

-Every engagement is sized based on your current posture, in-scope environment, and certification target — not a fixed-price package.
+Every project is sized based on your current posture, in-scope environment, and certification target: not a fixed-price package.
 Contact us to discuss what your path to CMMC certification realistically involves.

 Where Contractors in the Region Typically Run Into Trouble

 Documentation debt is another recurring issue.
 Many contractors have implemented reasonable security controls over the years but have never formalized them in a way that generates assessable evidence.
-An assessor cannot credit a control that exists in practice but lacks supporting documentation — which is why preparing documentation in parallel with technical implementation is essential, not a step to handle after the fact.
+An assessor cannot credit a control that exists in practice but lacks supporting documentation: which is why preparing documentation in parallel with technical implementation is, not a step to handle after the fact.

 CUI Boundary Definition